WordPress/gutenberg/packages/components/src/tooltip/README.md

 ### delay

-Time in milliseconds over children to wait before showing tooltip.
+Time in milliseconds to wait before showing tooltip after the tooltip's visibility is toggled.
+This prop is currently only available for the web platforms.

 -   Type: `Number`
 -   Required: No